tomasmark79/DotNameCppFree/README.md

   Github Codespace is suitable for simple use cases that require command-line control of the entire solution workflow.
 (In Pro 🛸 is existing way to use advanced features)

   Open the template directly in a GitHub Codespace and start working immediately in the web-based VSCode.
-Simply run "pip install conan" in the terminal to install Conan 2 and then use the "build.sh" script for basic command-line compilation.
+Simply run "pip install conan" in the terminal to install Conan 2 and then use the "build_default_debug.sh" script for basic command-line compilation.

 [👆🏻](#index)